lsst-dm/alert_stream/README.md

 $ docker run -it --network=host alert_stream python bin/sendAlertStream.py my-stream 100
 ```

-To exclude sending postage stamp cutouts, add the optional flag to the python command `--no-stamps`
+To exclude sending postage stamp cutouts, add the optional flag to the python command `--no-stamps`.

+Avro encoding is turned on by default to enforce a schema.
+To turn this off, add the optional flag `--encode-off`.

 **Consume alert stream**

 To start a consumer for monitoring "my-stream", which will consume a stream and print only End of Partition status messages:

 ```
-$ docker run -it --network=host alert_stream python bin/monitorAlertStream.py my-stream monitor-group
+$ docker run -it --network=host alert_stream python bin/monitorStream.py my-stream monitor-group
 ```

 To start a consumer for printing all alerts in the stream "my-stream":

 ```
-$ docker run -it --network=host alert_stream python bin/printAlertStream.py my-stream echo-group
+$ docker run -it --network=host alert_stream python bin/printStream.py my-stream echo-group
 ```

-By default, `printAlertStream.py` will not collect postage stamp cutouts.
+By default, `printStream.py` will not collect postage stamp cutouts.
 To enable postage stamp collection, specify a directory to which files should be written with the optional flag `--stampDir <directory name>`.
 If run using a Docker container, the stamps will be collected within the container.

+Avro decoding is turned on by default.
+To turn this off, add the optional flag `--decode-off`.

 **Shut down and clean up**